 All individuals residing in India can apply for an Aadhaar Card, regardless of their age or gender.
 This includes citizens, legal residents, and even foreign nationals who have been living in India for an extended period.

-However, what many people don’t realize is that Non-Resident Indians (NRIs) can also obtain an Aadhaar number.
+However, many people don’t realize that non-resident Indians (NRIs) can also obtain an Aadhaar number.

 This inclusion of NRIs in the Aadhaar program reflects the government’s recognition of the significant role that the Indian diaspora plays in the country’s economic and social fabric.